Let’s talk numbers for a second: users in the U.S. are now spending over four hours a day on apps—an hour more than before the pandemic.

 1. Higher Response Rates

-Surveys can sometimes be intimidating if they demand answers from users about topics they don’t understand or care about.
+Surveys can feel intimidating if they ask users about topics they don’t care about or understand.
+This often leads to no feedback or unreliable data.

-For example, Qualaroo’s in-context surveys typically achieve higher response rates (10-30%) due to their seamless integration within the user experience.
+For example, in-app survey tools like Qualaroo offer in-context surveys that typically see response rates of 10-30% due to their seamless integration with the user experience.
+This also makes it easier to identify trends and patterns from the feedback.

 2. Specific & Targeted Feedback